MishaMartin/deployment-afternoon-lab/README.md

 # deployment-afternoon-lab

 For this lab, I will create a landing page for a small terrarium and mushroom growing kit.
+This page will be hosted on Heroku.

 Deployment Lab
 Instructions